 The complete eBook of the Market Segmentation Study Guide is only $9.99 (USD) and it is 122 pages (around 30,000 words), so it is quite good value and quite handy for exam revision and as an assignment helper.

-The purchase is conducted via PayPal or Stripe for credit cards.
+The purchase is conducted via PayPal (which also accepts credit cards).
 Once finalized, you will be sent an email that contains the link to access the file.

 Contents of the Market Segmentation Study Guide